Thoughts on Writing a Resume

 - Try to keep everything in one page - people tends to feel tired when they are reading a lot of content, and to try to narrow your contents down to one page means you will pick the unique and top one in all of your activities, giving a higher ‘content value density’ of your resume.

-- Describe your advantage using data - the application office will receive tons of applications, and I think that to filter out students the most efficient way, is to use numerical properties of you.
+- Describe your advantages using data - the application office will receive tons of applications, and I think that to filter out students the most efficient way, is to use numerical properties of you.
 In other words, your GPA, your group rankings in a national competition, or even the amount of paintings you’ve painted, and perhaps including the percentage of them got a reward should appear on the most important position on your resume.
 Those numerical data values will make you stand out from the people who describe their experiences blurry, making it feels untrustworthy.

 - Application officers were humans - of course, they are.
 They were just like you: they feel happy when achieving their dream, and feel sad when they don’t.
 In this context, they will feel excited too when you come up with a Top 1% in an international competition, and they will feel tired when you try to explain how many hours you spend on your TOEFL exam - they don’t care about them.